For 10 minutes, what can you really do? A shower? A power nap? An entire presentation?

 - E-waste – We dump out so much electrical waste these days.
 Where does it all go and what happens to it?

-10-Minute Interview Presentation Topics
+10 Interview Presentation Ideas – 10-Minute Presentation Topics

-More and more nowadays, recruiters are turning to the quick-fire presentation as a means of testing a candidate’s skill and confidence in presenting something.
+More and more nowadays, recruiters are turning to quick-fire presentation as a means of testing a candidate’s skill and confidence in presenting something.

 But, it’s more than that.
 Recruiters also want to learn about you as a person.
 They want to know what interests you, what makes you tick and what has changed your life in a profound way.